maverickbear/spairmoney/docs/PLAID_SECURITY_QUESTIONNAIRE_RESPONSES.md

 **Consent Withdrawal:**

 - Users can disconnect Plaid connections at any time
-- Account deletion requests are processed within 30 days
+- Account deletion requests are processed immediately
 - Data retention policies are clearly communicated

 ---